SAP-samples/teched2023-XP264/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/SCItenantApplications.png" width="70%">

 5. On the left side you see Bundled and System Applications.
 In Bundeled Applications we see the Application XSUAA_trail.
 Click on it to see the confguriation data of this application.

 6. In the configuration screen of the XSUAA_trail application navigate to Authentication & Access

 <br><img src="/exercises/ex1/images/SCItrailXSUAA_AuAcc.png" width="70%">

-8. Now you can see the line where Risk-Based Authentication can be configured.
+7. Now you can see the line where Risk-Based Authentication can be configured.
 Click on the little arrow on the right.

 <br><img src="/exercises/ex1/images/XSUAA_trial_app_SCI.png" width="70%">

-9. In the Risk-Based Authentication frame you have the possiblity to create Authentication Rules and you can see the Default Authentication Rule, which is **Allow**.
+8. In the Risk-Based Authentication frame you have the possiblity to create Authentication Rules and you can see the Default Authentication Rule, which is **Allow**.

  <br><img src="/exercises/ex1/images/SCI_XSUAA_trial_RBA_default.png" width="70%">

-10. Change the Default Authentication Rule to Default Action = Two-Factor Autnetication and Two-Factor Method = TOTF .
+9. Change the Default Authentication Rule to Default Action = Two-Factor Autnetication and Two-Factor Method = TOTF .
 Don´t forget to save at the top right of the page the new configuration.
 Now the access to all applications on SAP BTP which use the XSUAAA for authentication require a Time-based One-time Password Algorithmus (TOTP) as second factor.
-A Time-based One-Time Password (TOTP) is a numerical code which is generated with a standard algorithm that uses the current time and a key as input.
-It is user friendly and available offline in a generator application of the user’s choice- usually on a mobile device.
-It appears as six-digit numbers that regenerate every 30 seconds.

 <br><img src="/exercises/ex1/images/SCI_XSUAA_trial_RBA_MFA.png" width="70%">

 Once the configuration is complete, the system prompts the user to select any of the available options after the initial username and password are provided.